 - 5.1 Before we begin key stages of a Local Development Document, we will produce an Engagement Plan (where officers consider one to be necessary), setting out when and how we will consult/engage throughout the process.
-This will ensure consideration is given to the most effective way of communicating the particular issue, and that the methods engaged are proportionate. - 5.2 The nature of engagement plans will be determined depending on the nature of the issues, and those likely to be affected.
+This will ensure consideration is given to the most effective way of communicating the particular issue, and that the methods engaged are proportionate. - 5.2 The type of engagement plan will be determined depending on the nature of the issues, and those likely to be affected.
 For example, they could be area based if the particular issue concerns a specific site, or they could target a particular sector.
-Consultations plans will ensure that consultations always meet statutory requirements. - 5.3 We will use a range of communication methods to inform individuals and organisations that a consultation is taking place, what the issues are and how they can be involved in the process, and use the most appropriate consultation methods to ensure maximum opportunities for community involvement. - 5.4 The Council will use different levels of community involvement as follows: - a) Information Providing information through a variety of methods to inform; - b) Consultation Requesting the community provide their views about particular planning proposals at the appropriate stages; - c) Participation Enabling communities and stakeholders to get involved (i.e. workshops to identify specific issues). - 5.5 The methods that we employ to notify and involve stakeholders in the consultation process include those listed below.
-A bespoke combination of consultation methods will be utilised depending on the specific issue being considered: - a) Contact appropriate organisations and individuals directly; - b) Publicise consultations along with relevant documents by methods such as website updates, social media, press releases, displays, etc. - c) Formal notices in the local media; - d) Place consultation documents on display at the Town Hall (provided there are no further restrictions that prevent access).
-This conforms with The Town and Country Planning (Local Planning) (England) (Coronavirus) (Amendment) Regulations 2020; - e) Work with existing community groups or other interest groups, attend community events and joint consultations; - f) Consider organising events such as stakeholder meetings or workshops, including place-shaping workshops.
+Engagement plans will ensure that consultations always meet statutory requirements. - 5.3 We will use a range of communication methods to inform individuals and organisations that a consultation is taking place, what the issues are and how they can be involved in the process.
+We will use the most appropriate consultation methods to ensure maximum opportunities for community involvement. - 5.4 The Council will use different levels of community involvement as follows: - a) Information Providing information through a variety of methods; - b) Consultation Asking the community to provide their views about particular planning proposals at the appropriate stages; - c) Participation Enabling communities and stakeholders to get involved (i.e. workshops to identify specific issues). - 5.5 The methods that we employ to notify and involve stakeholders in the consultation process include those listed below.
+A bespoke combination of consultation methods will be used depending on the specific issue being considered: - a) Contact appropriate organisations and individuals directly; - b) Publicise consultations along with relevant documents by methods such as website updates, social media, press releases, displays, etc. - c) Formal notices in the local media; - d) Consultation documents to be made available at the customer contact centre at the Town Hall (by appointment only); - e) Consultation documents will be made available at Crown Street and Cockerton Libraries; - f) Work with existing community groups or other interest groups, attend community events and joint consultations; - g) Consider organising events such as stakeholder meetings or workshops, including place-shaping workshops.